bluescan/dyndns46/README.md

     [ protocol      https ]                     ; Default.
 Choices are http or https.
 Use https if your service supports it.
     [ username      username ]
     [ password      password ]
-    [ mode          changed ]                   ; Default.
+    [ mode          ch anged ]                  ; Default.
 Choices are always (send every time) or changed (only send if different from last successful update).
 ]
 ```